mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 * Dependency: You will need to install [Adafruit_GFX_Library](https://github.com/adafruit/Adafruit-GFX-Library) from the "Library > Manage Libraries" menu.
 * Download and unzip this repository into your Arduino/libraries folder (or better still, use the Arudino 'add library from .zip' option.

-Please refer section 3.3. in https://www.espressif.com/sites/default/files/documentation/eco_and_workarounds_for_bugs_in_esp32_en.pdf for more details.

 # Wiring ESP32 with the LED Matrix Panel

 By default the pin mapping is as follows (defaults defined in ESP32-RGB64x32MatrixPanel-I2S-DMA.h).